 If you are serious about learning with a tight budget:

 On a tight budget, it might serve you better to buy a classical.
 If the difference in price is too much for your comfort, there is nothing wrong with settling for nylon strings.
 Keep in mind that any guitar can sound good when the right person is playing it.
-As long as it can stay in tune, there is a song to be played.
+There is a song to be played as long as it can stay in tune.

 If you are not entirely sure whether you’ll stick to playing, regardless of your budget: